robbrody/Customer-Sales-Project/README.md

 ## Question 2: **How many purchases are Loyalty Members making?**
 **Skills: DAX & Pivot Tables**

-* I used DAX in order to create the Total Transaction Count needed for the Pivot Table.
+* I used DAX to a create the Total Transaction Count needed for the Pivot Table.
   ``` DAX
     Transaction Count:=COUNT([Customer ID])
   ```